migamake/pandoc-filter-indent/README.md

 ### TikZ marks

-TikZ marks are useful for marking up things on generated code.
+TikZ marks are useful for pointing to fragments of the generated code.

 You should just look for comments with syntax:
 `{->markName-}` and convert them to a raw
 LaTeX string `\tikzmark{markName}`.

+For HTML, it generates `<span id="markName" />` which you can then draw to with [a convenient JavaScript](https://stackoverflow.com/questions/554167/drawing-arrows-on-an-html-page-to-visualize-semantic-links-between-textual-spans#623770).

 ### Alternate lexers